KmolYuan/four-bar-rs/README.md

 ## Native Build

-In Linux, you need to install some library for GUI:
+In Linux, you need to install some library for GUI.

+This is an example for `apt`, please see <https://github.com/emilk/egui#demo>.

 ```bash
 sudo apt install libxcb-render0-dev libxcb-shape0-dev libxcb-xfixes0-dev libxkbcommon-dev libgtk-3-dev